trevormcguire/fincheck/README.md

 # Fincheck

-### Utilities to work with security identifiers, financial accounts, and other numbers.
+### Utilities to work with security identifiers, financial accounts, and checksum algorithms.

 Provides the following:
 1. Check digit algorithms for CUSIPs, ISINs, SEDOLs, and ABA numbers.